-7. All variables that are recorded due to Vector.record(&variable) statements (i.e. without an associated sampling interval or Vector of recording times) are stored in the Vector elements associated with time tentry + dt.
+7. All the variables being recorded due to Vector.record(&variable) statements (i.e. without an associated sampling interval or Vector of recording times) are stored in the Vector elements associated with time tentry + dt.
 Starting with version 5.4, sampling times specified by a sampling interval or Vector of recording times are handled by the discrete event system.